-Motion:Board Member Wohlers motioned to approve the resolution.Seconded:Board Member Heavener seconded the motion.
+Motion: Board Member Wohlers motioned to approve the resolution.

 Board Chair Krechowski called for a vote on the resolution.

 III.
 2025-2026 DIA GOVERNING BOARD SLATE OF OFFICERS

 Member Heavener shared that the Nominating Committee unanimously approved a new slate of officers to ensure continuity during the CEO transition: the current chair (Board Chair Krechowski) would remain, Member Fetner would become vice chair, and Member Wohlers would serve as secretary.
 The board ratified the slate unanimously.